 On August 25, 1974, we held our first worship service on our current site in a temporary classroom building purchased from the Board of Education with the Reverend John G. Allen officiating.
 By 1977, Bishop James Brown broke ground for the first permanent structure on our site.
 This was a monumental step for our mission church, and true to the stewardship of our pioneers.
 However, we cannot go without thanking the many churches in the diocese that donated items of worship, hymnals, and funds for furnishings.
 With the dedication and commitment of our members, everything came together, and the St. Margaret was dedicated on January 15, 1978.

 We’ve grown since our days at Vince’s Bar, and we continue to evolve through the grace of God and the love of our parishioners.
 We have so much planned for the future of St. Margaret’s, and we invite you to join us as we continue to grow.

-For the complete story of the founding of St. Margaret’s of Baton Rouge, The History of St. Margaret’s.
+For the story of the founding of St. Margaret’s of Baton Rouge until the 1990's, The History of St. Margaret’s.